Magliano Sabina

-Magliano Sabina (Majjanu) is a comune (municipality) in the Province of Rieti in the Italian region of Latium, at Tiber Valley, located about 50 km north of Rome and about 30 km west of Rieti.
+Magliano Sabina (Majjanu) is a comune (municipality) in the Province of Rieti in the Italian region of Latium, at Tiber Valley.

+Territory

+Located long Tiber Valley, about 65 km north of Rome, about 35 kilometres south of Terni, 40 kilometres east of Viterbo and 50 km west of Rieti.
 As of 31 December 2004, it had a population of 3,829 and an area of 43.7 km2.

 Magliano Sabina borders the following municipalities: Calvi dell'Umbria, Civita Castellana, Collevecchio, Gallese, Montebuono, Orte, Otricoli.

 Its frazione of Foglia is one of I Borghi più belli d'Italia ("The most beautiful villages of Italy").

 The Cathedral is also known as the Concattedrale di San Liberatore Vescovo e Martire.